-We take our positions and he has our camera remote in hand, Logan clicks the shutter button and we take a few photos which didn’t turn out like we’d hoped for.
-Still skeptical I say: “It’s okay, we can always take more later or closer to the bottom where it’s not so windy.”
+So, we take our positions and he has our camera remote in hand, Logan clicks the shutter button and we take a few photos which didn’t turn out as we’d hoped for.
+Still skeptical I say: “It’s okay, we can always take later or closer to the bottom where it’s not so windy.”
 (HINT HINT).

 We walk back to our truck and begin to clean our camera and remove the lens to see if there was something we could do.
 After turning it off and on again a few more times the terrible noise seems to sound better and the camera also seems to be fully functional.
 HOW?
 Yeah, I still don’t have a clue.
 But thankfully we were able to use it for the duration of our trip and when we returned home we shipped it off with our extended warranty where they did some tune-ups.

 So you’re probably wondering: “where is this going?”
 After inspecting our camera we began to inspect our tripod to which we noticed that one of the legs was bent and broken.
 We began to look on Amazon to see if we could order a new one and have it shipped to a hotel but we couldn’t figure out which one to buy and wanted to research more before making an impulse decision.